 Ray has also found the time to write 2 successful books about his life and adventures.
 Running for My Life published in 2007 and Ray's second book, geared at youth readers, Running to Extremes, which recently became a National Best-Seller in Canada.

-In addition to being an adventurer, youth advocate and runner, Ray speaks around the world at events such as TED, IOC World Conference, Idea City, The Economist World in 2010 and 2011, World Affairs Council.
+In addition to being an adventurer, youth advocate and runner, Ray speaks around the world at events such as TED, IOC World Conference, Idea City, The Economist World in 2010 and 2011, World Affairs Council, and numerous Apple Distinguished Educator events internationally.
 He has been interviewed and appeared on several talk and news programs including CNNi, The Hour, CBC, CTV, BBC, Jay Leno, and Discovery.

-Outside of his own organization Ray further dedicates potions of his time as a proud member of the board of Directors of the Ryan's Well Foundation, he is an Athletic Ambassador/board member of the ONExONE.org, and is a representative of SpreadTheNet.
+Outside of his own organization Ray dedicates portions of his time as a previous board of Directors - now an advisor to the Ryan's Well Foundation, he is an Athletic Ambassador of the ONExONE.org, and is a representative of SpreadTheNet.
 Ray was the recipient of the ONExONE Difference Award in 2007, and the Torchbearers Award in 2010.
 He is a Fellow of the Royal Geographical Society and Canadian Geographical Society.
 In spring 2012, Ray was invited by H.E.
-Tsogtbaatar Damdin (Minister of Environment, Mongolia) to join their Internal Advisory Committee..
+Tsogtbaatar Damdin (Minister of Environment, Mongolia) to join their Internal Advisory Committee.
+In 2015 Canadian Geographic recognized Ray as one of Canada's Top Explorers.
+In December 2015 Ray was presented with the Meritorious Service Cross of Canada.

 He continues today with life as an adventurer and as a volunteer with impossible2Possible.
 'Running The Sahara' would begin a lifelong journey of discovery.
 A journey of learning that some of the largest barriers to success are the ones we put upon ourselves.
 By breaking these down, Ray has learned that we are all capable of achieving truly extraordinary things.